JamesSkemp/words/content/post/interesting-feature-with-parsing-xml-with-jquery-on-safari.md

 +++
-title = "Interesting feature with parsing XML with jQuery on Safari" summary = "Interesting results on parsing XML with jQuery on current versions of various browsers." draft = false comments = true date = "2011-03-27T20:39:00-05:00"
+title = "Interesting feature with parsing XML with jQuery on Safari" description = "Interesting results on parsing XML with jQuery on current versions of various browsers." draft = false comments = true date = "2011-03-27T20:39:00-05:00"